Lumavate-Team/documentation/COMPONENTS.rst

         {
-         "label": "Name of the component in the studio.", "icon": "Relative path within the zip file to an SVG icon that will accompany the component in the studio.", "tags": ["Array of Dynamic component Values used within widget and microservices to denote where the component-set can be used.
+         "label": "Name of the component in the studio.", "icon": "Relative path within the zip file to an SVG icon that will accompany the component in the studio.", "tags": ["Array of Dynamic component Values used within widget and microservices to denote where the component set can be used.
 A current list of Lumavate tags can be found below."], "type": "Used when referencing the component.
 This must be a unique value that is different from all other component types in the command center.", "properties":
          [